 - (b) The procedure set out in paragraph 1 (a) of this Rule shall apply if the person so appointed is unable to sit or withdraws. - (c) An ad hoc judge shall possess the qualifications required by Article 21 § 1 of the Convention and must be in a position to meet the demands of availability and attendance provided for in paragraph 5 of this Rule.
 For the duration of their appointment, an ad hoc judge shall not represent any party or third party in any capacity in proceedings before the Court. - 2.
 The President of the Chamber shall appoint another elected judge to sit as an ad hoc judge where - (a) at the time of notice being given of the application under Rule 54 § 2 (b), the Contracting Party concerned has not supplied the Registrar with a list as described in paragraph 1 (a) of this Rule, or - (b) the President of the Chamber finds that less than three of the persons indicated in the list satisfy the conditions laid down in paragraph 1 (c) of this Rule. - 3.
 The President of the Chamber may decide not to appoint an ad hoc judge pursuant to paragraph 1 (a) or 2 of this Rule until notice of the application is given to the Contracting Party under Rule 54 § 2 (b).
 Pending the decision of the President of the Chamber, the first substitute judge shall sit. - 4.
 An ad hoc judge shall, at the beginning of the first sitting held to consider the case after the judge has been appointed, take the oath or make the solemn declaration provided for in Rule 3.
 This act shall be recorded in minutes. - 5.
-Ad hoc judges are required to make themselves available to the Court and, subject to Rule 26 § 2, to attend the meetings of the Chamber.
+Ad hoc judges are required to make themselves available to the Court and, subject to Rule 26 § 2, to attend the meetings of the Chamber. - 6.
+The provisions of this Rule shall apply mutatis mutandis to proceedings before a panel of the Grand Chamber in connection with a request for an advisory opinion submitted under Article 1 of Protocol No. 16 to the Convention, as well as to proceedings before the Grand Chamber constituted to examine requests accepted by the panel.

-Rule 30.1 - Common interest
+Rule 302 - Common interest

-- 1. If two or more applicant or respondent Contracting Parties have a common interest, the President of the Chamber may invite them to agree to appoint a single judge elected in respect of one of the Contracting Parties concerned as common-interest judge who will be called upon to sit ex officio.
-If the Parties are unable to agree, the President shall choose the common-interest judge by lot from the judges proposed by the Parties. - 2.
-The President of the Chamber may decide not to invite the Contracting Parties concerned to make an appointment under paragraph 1 of this Rule until notice of the application has been given under Rule 54 § 2. - 3.
-In the event of a dispute as to the existence of a common interest or as to any related matter, the Chamber shall decide, if necessary after obtaining written submissions from the Contracting Parties concerned.
+1. If two or more applicant or respondent Contracting Parties have a common interest, the President of the Chamber may invite them to agree to appoint a single judge elected in respect of one of the Contracting Parties concerned as common-interest judge who will be called upon to sit ex officio.
+If the Parties are unable to agree, the President shall choose the common-interest judge by lot from the judges proposed by the Parties.